vekotinkero/python-ext-ip-check/README.md

 - Beers for rudimentary coding

 # Yagmail and Google
 I've used my Gmail account for this.
 And for security reasons I used Oauth2 so I don't have to put my usernames and password in every garbage piece of code I happen to generate.
-If you want to set it up go ahead, grab a beer and read more about it from [here](https://github.com/kootenpv/yagmail)
+If you want to set it up go ahead, grab a beer and read more about it from [here](https://github.com/kootenpv/yagmail).
+Read and follow the instructions and you shall be rewarded... after many beers and probably some frustration I mean.

 # Crontab
 If you're familiar with RasPi and Linux, you're probably familiar with [Crontab](http://www.adminschoice.com/crontab-quick-reference).
 Anyway, this is what I added to sudo Crontab.
 This will run the ipcheck.py every month at 0:00.
 Remember to make your script executable and run it as sudo.